mbforbes/prjpages/public/data/other/about.md

 # About
 Hi, I'm called Maxwell Forbes.
-I like flavorful beer, oily coffee, precise pens, and polite people.
+I like flavorful beer, oily coffee, and felt-tip pens.

 ![A picture of me!](/data/other/max.jpg)